AdaCore/gnatstudio/docs/users_guide/extending.rst

 Alias names can contain any character except newline but must start with a letter.
-GPS looks backward to the start of the word before the current cursor position and if the characters between there and the cursor position is an alias name (using a case insensitive comparison), it expands the alias.
+GPS looks backward to the start of the word before the current cursor position, and if the characters between there and the cursor position is an alias name (using a case insensitive comparison), it expands the alias.

 .. index:: screen shot
 .. image:: aliases.jpg